Finding Scholarships

 Who can apply?

-African und European Museum professionals who have at least two years experience of working in the museum, heritage, or art sector.
+African and European Museum professionals who have at least two years' experience of working in the museum, heritage, or art sector and a relation to the overarching theme of the programme next year.

 What can be funded?

-The participation in the complete programme of 2023
+The participation in the complete programme of 2026 (see “Value” for more information)

 Duration of the funding